 There are a few simple activities that will help you foster your curiosity and by extension increase your creativity.
 Try a few and see which ones feel most effective for you personally.

 - Read outside of your field: pick a type of book you would never naturally buy in a bookstore.
 Is it classic poetry?
 Non-fiction?
 A cookbook?
 Something about geology?
-Read it just for the sake of reading it.
+Read it just for the sake of reading it, even if it doesn’t directly contribute to your work.

 - Be inquisitive with people: choose someone in your entourage that you haven’t seen in a while, and invite them for coffee.
 Make it your goal to learn as much as possible about their interests.
 Take that approach any time you meet a new person.